 Always consult with your primary care physician before choosing a date for you colonoscopy.
 They can better determine what you need to do and will recommend a proctologist in your area.

 Your doctor may suggest staying away from fibrous food such as raw fruits and vegetables, nuts, seeds, beans, and whole grains.
 You should limit or discontinue fatty, meaty foods at least 5 days prior to your procedure.

 Depending on your medication history, you will want to consult with your doctor on what medications can wait until after the procedure.
 Mostly, you will hold off on certain medications but still be allowed to take acetaminophen a few days prior if needed.

 Stay hydrated during this process.
 While it is not completely necessary to begin the preparation more than a week in advance, it is wise to up your water intake.
 This will ensure that your body stays hydrated as it gets your bowels moving.

 The day(s) before the procedure, be sure to stock up on liquid such broth and other clear liquids.
-Use soft tissue only and If you are prone to having external hemorrhoids and use a creme, consult your physician for their advice on care.
+Use soft tissue only and If you are prone to having external hemorrhoids and use a hemorrhoid cream, consult your physician for their advice on care.

 Bowel Prep Drink & Day Before

 The day before the procedure, you will be required to drink a laxative preparatory drink to release your bowels for a more accurate reading the following day.
 Wear comfortable clothing and stay close to the bathroom this day.
 Rest and relax while occupying yourself with books and low-key activities.

 It’s important for your proctologist and doctor to work together to find the best relief possible, especially when you are looking for a reliable hemorrhoid treatment.
 Dr. Butlers expertise will guide you through your journey with hemorrhoids and your path to healing!
 Contact Dr. Butlers office for more information today!